grensen/ReLUmax/README.md

 but for that purpose the output needs to handle the ReLU neurons.

-Finally, this idea was leading me to the softmax with ReLU activation, not for my purpose but it seems it could be a heavy speeds up linear models.
+Finally, this idea was leading me to the softmax with ReLU activation, not for my purpose but it seems it could be a heavy speed up for linear models.

 Think about the ReLU, if the netinput value is > 0 we take this value, if not we set this neuron to 0.
 So we drop this neuron out, no matter which negative value was inside.